Amit2016-17/jupyter_micropython_remote/README.md

 # Jupyter MicroPython Kernel

-Jupyter kernel to interact with a MicroPython ESP8266 or ESP32 over its serial REPL.
+Jupyter kernel to interact with a MicroPython board over its REPL interface.

 Also with capabilities to work through the WEBREPL (available on ESP8266 only), do Ctrl-C, transfer files and esptools flashing (useful for deployment).